-He holds out his hand and she shakes it up and down so vigorously the crown on his head slips to the side.
+He holds out his hand and she shakes it up and down so vigorously that the crown on his head slips to the side.
 He removes his hand, wiping the sticky remnants of dried porridge on the back of Bruce’s shirt, and straightens his crown.

 “We are sorry to intrude,” Bruce says.
 “Thanks for letting us in, but we better get moving.”

 Bruce thought, for sure, the prince would agree to skip the foot of this very odd child, but the prince scowls at Bruce, and returns his attention to Goldilocks.
 He gives her a little bow, which causes her to giggle madly and blush.

 “We are traveling throughout the kingdom today in search of a girl who was at the ball last night,” the prince says.
 “She left her glass slipper and we are trying to return it.”

 Goldilocks smiles and, for the first time, she notices the basket in Bruce’s hands.
 She reaches forward to stroke it, but he steps back before she can.
 Her hands twitch, and for a moment, he can see a bit of anger in her blue eyes.
 She composes herself and walks into the kitchen.

 Bruce sees her grab an object off the counter and slip it behind her back.
 He sighs.
 He didn’t know how many young ladies in this land could be sneaky and dishonest.
 Many, including this young girl, didn’t even attend the ball.
 Yet, he knows how important this quest and the ritual have become to the prince.

 “I’m waiting,” Goldilocks calls in a sing-song voice.